nasttolm/api_final_yatube/README.md

 # The "API for Yatube" project
 Yandex educational project.
 Python Developer course (backend).
 ### Description
 Yatube is a social network for publishing diaries.
-Allows you to publish posts, comment on posts, subscribe to authors.
+It allows you to publish posts, to comment on the posts and to follow different authors.
 Django REST framework is used for API development.
+ViewSets with restricted access for different users were used.
 JWT token authentication is implemented.

 ### Running a project